Joe Manganiello's net worth: His car collection, brand deals and more

 His philanthropy

-In 2012, th actor participated in a charitable auction where he offered a date with himself as the prize.
-The date proved to be highly sought after, generating an impressive sum of over USD 10,000 (INR 8.2 lakh approx.).
+In 2012, the actor participated in a charitable auction where he offered a date with himself as the prize.
+The date proved to be highly sought after, generating an impressive sum of over USD 10,000.
 All the proceeds from this event were donated to the St. Jude Children’s Research Hospital.
 In the following year, Manganiello generously contributed a signed copy of his book, Evolution, to an auction held to support the One Drop Foundation.

+The actor also serves on the board of trustees for UPMC Children’s Hospital of Pittsburgh.

 Frequently Asked Questions (FAQs)